tnyxn/rose-apothecary/README.md

 Personal project building e-commerce website for Rose Apothecary, based on the store featured in Schitt's Creek, a Canadian TV show created by Dan and Eugene Levy.

+Built on knowledge gained from Complete React Developer in 2021 (w/ Redux, Hooks, GraphQL) course, taught by Andrei Neagoie and Yihua Zhang.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts